hmphry/simple-validation/README.md

 simple-validation
 =================

-Extremely simple form validation with JQuery
+Extremely simple form validation with JQuery.
+Checks if text inputs are filled and if email inputs contain valid email on un-focus.